How to Succeed While Working as a Temp for an Agency

 The power of being proactive

 Tailoring your cover letter to align with the employer’s expectations can enhance your application.
-Cover letters are necessary in most applications, therefore it is important to pay attention to any instructions in the job posting so your cover letter is meticulous, timely and well-received.
+Cover letters are essential in most applications, therefore it is important to pay attention to any instructions in the job posting so your cover letter is meticulous, timely and well-received.

 When should you include a cover letter?